rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-matrix/index.md

 #### Synapse-Admin container

 The Synapse admin container hosts a [nginx](https://nginx.org/) web server and the open source [synapse-admin](https://github.com/Awesome-Technologies/synapse-admin/) administration front-end for the synapse homeserver.
-This provides a web-based interface for administering the homeserver (e.g. for managing user accounts) and is only deployed in "standalone" IdP mode.
+This provides a web-based interface for administering the homeserver (e.g. for managing user accounts).

 ## How to use this project